dmorse/pscfpp/README.md

 initial chemical potential field, but may contain two or more different sets of parameter or command files for use in different examples.
-By convention, input field files are located in a subdirectory of each example directory named "\in", while output files are created in a subdirectory named "\out".
+By convention, input field files are located in a subdirectory of each example directory named "/in", while output files are created in a subdirectory named "/out".

 Example directories that contain files for a single example usually contain a shell script named "run" that can be executed to run the example using the supplied input files.
 The simplest way to run such an example is thus to change directory (cd) to the relevant example directory and enter "./run" from within that directory.
-(Note the use of the prefix prefix "./", which tells the operating system to look for the run script in the current working directory).
-Users may also inspect the text of such a run script to see the command and command line options that are being used to run the example.
+(Note the use of the prefix "./", which tells the operating system to look for the run script in the current working directory.)
+Users may inspect the text of such run scripts to see the command and command line options that are being used to run an example.
 Example directories that contain input files for two or more closely related examples may contain several such scripts with names that are variants of "run", each of which can be executed to run a specific example.
-Such directories also usually contain a file named CONTENTS that explains the purposes of different run scripts.
+Many such directories also contain a file named CONTENTS that explains the purposes of different run scripts.

-Almost every example directory also contains a script named "clean" that can be used to remove all of the output files that are created by running the example, by entering "./clean".
+Almost every example directory also contains a script named "clean" that can be used to remove all of the output files that are created by running the example.
+To remove such files, simply enter "./clean".

+## Contributors

+- David Morse
+- Guo Kang Cheong
+- Anshul Chawla
+- Ryan Collanton
+- Ben Magruder
+- Kexin Chen
+- Ying Zheng

-## License and Copyright
+## License and copyright

 This C++/CUDA version of PSCF is free, open source software.
 It is distributed under the terms of the GNU General Public License (GPL) as